busykoala/fastapi-opa/README.md

 api_key_auth = APIKeyAuthentication(api_key_config)
 ```

-Providing the header `header["test"] = "1234"` would be an authenticated
+In the example the header `header["test"] = "1234"` authenticates the request.
-request.
-For Open Policy Agent, the user is `APIKey` and the variable `client`
+For Open Policy Agent, set user to `APIKey` and the variable `client` to the
-is the client address.
+client address.

 <a name="oidc-auth"/>